 - That you renew your permit before the expiry date

-- That you check that your ticket, permit or badge is clearly displayed before leaving your vehicle
+- That you check your Blue Badge is clearly displayed before leaving your vehicle

-- That you assist us in managing abandoned vehicles on the highway
+- That you notify us of any suspected abandoned vehicles on the highway

-- That your vehicle is correctly registered with the DVLA
+- That your vehicle is correctly registered with DVLA

 Parking & Mobility Services commitment to provide a quality service

-- Controlled Parking Zones (CPZ) - We will aim to consult with all relevant stakeholders regarding amendments to CPZs in their area.
+- Controlled Parking Zones (CPZ) – We will consult with all relevant stakeholders regarding amendments to CPZs in their area.

-- Mobility Support - We will aim to process applications for Disabled Persons Freedom Passes, Taxicards and Blue Badges within 14 days of receipt, on the condition that all required documentation is submitted with the application.
+- Freedom Passes / Taxicards – We will aim to process applications for Disabled Persons Freedom passes and Taxicards within 14 days of receipt, on the condition that all required documentation is submitted with the application.

 - Penalty Charge Notices (PCNs) – We aim to respond to challenges and representations against PCNs within 21 days (our statutory requirement is 56 days).

-- Emergency Parking Enforcement - We aim to remove vehicles blocking driveways, using disabled parking bays without displaying a valid badge or causing serious danger or obstruction within two hours of being reported during our specified times.
-This applies to council highway and not estates.
+- Emergency parking enforcement – We will aim to remove vehicles blocking driveways, using disabled parking bays without displaying blue badges or causing serious danger or obstruction within two hours of being reported during our specified times.
+This applies to council highways and not estates.

 - Complaints – We will aim to reply to you within ten working days; however please note that there is a separate legal process for challenging a PCN.

-- Dispensations – We require applications to be requested at least three working days in advance and we will aim to process them within two working days.
+- Dispensations – We require applications to be requested as least three working days in advance and we will aim to process them within two working days.